Class Schedule

 Contact the Training Center office @ CPR@cooperhealth.edu

-If you do not receive an email within two business days after submitting your online registration request, please contact the Resuscitation Education office at (856) 342-2009.
+If you do not receive an email within two business days after submitting your online registration request, please contact the Center for Resuscitation Education office at (856) 342-2009.

 Course Description: